koolskateguy89/Anime-Filler-Manager/README.md

 2. The anime database has to have the tables MyList & ToWatch, in a specific format (just use the `Create new` button on the Settings screen, it's easier)
    - There is a [blank database](res/blank.db) with these in the [res](res) folder
-   - Tbh if you're actually gonna use this, I recommend using an external database so you can update without losing your data
+   - Tbh if you're actually gonna use this program, I **strongly recommend** using an external database so you can update without losing your data
 3. I cba

 ## TODO